-...with energy solutions that mix renewables with conventional energy in the short and mid-term, ultimately replacing conventional energy in the long term. distributed, improvements in living standards.
+The energy revolution that served as a major impetus to industrial development can be traced back to the introduction of steam as a source of energy, which was later followed by the discovery of oil and gas.
+Use of these energy resources has enabled steady economic growth globally, contributing to a 2 per cent annual increase in industrial production.
+Over the decades, dramatic increases in the use of energy from fossil fuels have enabled unprecedented productivity growth, accompanied by significant, albeit unevenly distributed, improvements in living standards.
 Thus, countries that have achieved high levels of development also present higher levels of energy use per capita and per unit of output than countries at lower levels of development (Martinez and Ebenhack, 2008).
 At the more advanced stages of development, economies show a decline in the energy intensity of output because of structural change towards less energy-intensive service activities and more widespread availability of more efficient technologies.
 Nevertheless, energy use continues to grow in the industrialized economies, and indeed, very significant increases in energy demand have been forecast for the developing world (see boxes 1.1 and 1.2 below).